iotc-secretariat/iotc-reference-forms/README.md

 IOTC data reporting forms have recently undergone a major revision (2023+) which, combined with the introduction of the new approach to the definition of IOTC fisheries, requires:

-1. Defining cleaner, more user-friendly templates which drop client side controls (e.g., Microsoft Excel™ macros) in favour of online validators, while leveraging the new [IOTC reference data catalogue](https://data.iotc.org/reference/latest/)
+1. Defining cleaner, more user-friendly templates which drop client side controls (e.g., Microsoft Excel&trade; macros) in favour of online validators, while leveraging the new [IOTC reference data catalogue](https://data.iotc.org/reference/latest/)
 2. Systematically describing the form structure and provide guidelines on how to fill their content
 3. Accounting for the *interim* period during which two versions of the major IOTC forms (1-RC, 1-DI, 3-CE, 4-SF) will coexist, one still referencing the *old* [fishery](https://data.iotc.org/reference/latest/domain/legacy/#fisheries) and [species](https://data.iotc.org/reference/latest/domain/legacy/#species) codes as found in the IOTC data reporting guidelines (2014) and in the `IOTCStatistics` database, including the provision of target species as a side element to the fishery, and one fully adopting the *new* [fisheries](https://data.iotc.org/reference/latest/domain/fisheries/#fisheries) and [species](https://data.iotc.org/reference/latest/domain/biological/#species) codes as found in the `IOTC_master` database.